 - Future surveys will capture patient experiences abroad to ensure the voice of individuals with ALS and their caregivers can inform global drug development

 Thank you to everyone who took their time and energy to complete the survey.
 Your participation is imperative to our success!
-Thank you to all our partners for all their hard work with ALS PREFER and the IMPACT ALS survey.
+Thank you to all our partners for all their hard work with ALS Focus and the IMPACT ALS survey.
 We look forward to our continued collaboration to keep moving this important initiative forward.